Course Number and Title: HIM 222 Healthcare Reimbursement

 - Non-hospital outpatient services

-- Determine health industry guidelines, rules, and regulations for commercial, managed care, and government payment systems.
+- Distinguish health industry guidelines, rules, and regulations for commercial, managed care, and government payment systems.

 - Compare and contrast health industry guidelines, rules, and regulations for commercial, managed care, and government payment systems.

-- Examine policies and procedures related to reimbursement and prospective payment systems to ensure compliance with health industry guidelines, rules, and regulations.
+- Recognize policies and procedures related to reimbursement and prospective payment systems to ensure compliance with health industry guidelines, rules, and regulations.

 - Pre-encounter data collection and verification